Protocols and cloud support

 Cyberduck also has Cryptomator integration - client-side encryption for any cloud storage.
 This is a genuinely useful feature if you're security-conscious and want to encrypt files before they leave your machine.

-FTPie's list is shorter but covers the services most people actually use: FTP, FTPS, SFTP, WebDAV, Google Drive, Dropbox, OneDrive, pCloud, Box, Mega, plus dedicated connectors for self-hosted clouds — ownCloud, NextCloud, and SeaFile.
+FTPie's list is shorter but covers the services most people actually use: FTP, FTPS, SFTP, WebDAV, NAS shares over SMB, Google Drive, Dropbox, OneDrive, pCloud, Box, Mega, Koofr, OpenDrive, plus dedicated connectors for self-hosted clouds - ownCloud, NextCloud, and SeaFile.
 S3/Azure/Google Cloud Storage are on the 2026 roadmap.
-Client-side encryption is planned but not shipped yet, so if that's critical today, Cyberduck's Cryptomator integration is the stronger choice.
+FTPie also ships its own client-side AES-256 file encryption: encrypt before upload, and decryption is free for anyone you share with.
+The difference from Cyberduck is the model - Cryptomator creates transparent encrypted vaults (a standard other apps can open too), while FTPie encrypts explicitly per file or folder in its own documented format.

 Where FTPie differs is what you can do with those connections.
 It supports server-to-server transfers - moving files from SFTP to Google Drive, for instance, without downloading to your local machine first.
 Cyberduck doesn't do that; each transfer goes through your computer.